wairimu149/wairimu149.github.io/_posts/2025-10-25 Data Overview.md

 ## Key Insights
 - Departments with higher turnover tended to have lower average tenure — a potential retention concern.
 - Hiring spikes in certain quarters suggest seasonal recruitment or project ramp-ups.
-- Role and tenure distributions reveal areas with high experience concentration vs. those needing development.
+- Role and tenure distributions reveal areas with high experience concentration versus those needing development.
 - Interactive filters enable drilling down by department, role, or period for targeted insights.

 ---